-We’re very excited to add KronoGraph, our timeline visualization toolkit, to our product line-up.
+We’re very excited to add KronoGraph, our timeline analysis and visualization toolkit, to our product line-up.
 It fills a huge hole in the market for people who want to build rich, interactive timelines into investigative applications.
 It also complements our market-leading graph visualization toolkits perfectly, giving you a brand new way to look at your connected data.

-In this blog we’ll take a look at five of the most common applications and use cases for timeline data analysis.
+In this blog we’ll take a look at five of the most common applications and use cases for timeline analysis.
 The timeline images you see were built using KronoGraph, in some cases combined with KeyLines or ReGraph.

-1: Communications analysis
+1: Communications timeline analysis

 Perhaps the most clear cut use case of all is communications analysis.
 Whether this is lawful intercept data collected by intelligence or law enforcement agencies, or open source information such as a corpus of email data released to the public after a major corporate scandal, this kind of data is perfectly suited to viewing as a timeline.